-As it qualifies as an 'alternative-fuel vehicle', the Golf GTE will be £10 a year cheaper to tax than an equivalent non-electrified model, with a yearly bill of £145.
-You'll pay more if you go mad with the options and push the price over £40,000, however: a surcharge of £335 applies in years two to six of ownership, bringing your total yearly bill over that period to £480.
+As it qualifies as an 'alternative-fuel vehicle', the Golf GTE has a £10-a-year cheaper road-tax bill than an equivalent non-electrified model, at £155.
+You'll pay more if you go mad with the options and push the price over £40,000, however: a £355 surcharge applies in years two to six of ownership, bringing your total yearly bill over that period to £510.

 In This Review